Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 How Do I Modify a Court Order in Texas?

-The modification process in regard to child custody is very similar to the initial child custody determination during divorce proceedings.
-Once the modification petition is filed, the custodian will be given 45 days to respond by either agreeing or contesting to the modification.
-All viable parties involved in the decision will sign a modification request form if the change goes uncontested.
-If the other parent doesn’t respond to the citation for modification or shows up in court by the 45th day, then the case will be absolved and turn uncontested by default.
+The modification process regarding child custody is very similar to the initial child custody determination during divorce proceedings.
+Once the modification petition is filed, the custodian will be given 45 days to respond by either agreeing or contesting the modification.
+If the change goes uncontested, all viable parties involved in the decision will sign a modification request form.
+If the other parent doesn’t respond to the citation for modification or shows up in court by the 45th day, then the case will be absolved and turned uncontested by default.

 In most cases, the custodian parent or other party will formally contest the petition for modification.
-If this occurs, the court will then schedule a hearing to determine if a modification is necessary or not.
+If this occurs, the court will then schedule a hearing to determine whether a modification is necessary.
 During this hearing, it’s highly recommended you have a child custody modification Houston lawyer on your side throughout every phase of the process.
 At the hearing, the court will hear both sides and determine a decision based on the “best interests of the child.”

-Texas Definition for Best Interests of the Child
+What Is the Texas Definition for Best Interests of the Child?

-When it comes to custody, the court considers their decisions based on the best interests of the child as that is their paramount concern.
-In most cases, the court will typically default to joint managing conservatorship as both parents should be included in the child’s upbringings as long as the child is older than the age of three.
-It’s also common for the court to typically consider the mother as the primary candidate for sole conservatorship if that is on the table.
+When it comes to custody, the court makes its decisions based on the best interests of the child, as that is its paramount concern.
+In most cases, the court will typically default to joint managing conservatorship, as both parents should be included in the child’s upbringing as long as the child is older than three.
+It’s also common for the court to consider the mother the primary candidate for sole conservatorship if that is on the table.

 The court takes into account various factors when determining the best interests of the child.
 These factors include, but are not limited to: